quux00/mybatis-koans/README.md

 Learn:

-* How to call a stored procedure from MyBatis using XML mapping
+* How to call a stored procedure and stored functions from MyBatis using XML mapping
 * How to handle both IN and OUT parameter types

 ---